alex-wuu/cumtd-chatbot/README.md

 $ git subtree push --prefix app heroku master
 ```

-Or if you move all the files from the app subdirectory to the root directory, you can do:
+Or if you move all the files from the app subdirectory to the root directory, then you can deploy this way:
 ```
 $ git add .
 $ git commit -m "Moved files from subdirectory root directory"